omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

   apps = ["ftp", "smtp", "news"] layers = {"datalink":"ieee80211", "network":"ip", "transport":["tcp","udp"]}

-If you get an error complaining about syntax errors in a JSON entry, the 'http://jsonlint.com' website can help you locate the problem.
+TIP: If you get an error complaining about syntax errors in a JSON entry, the 'http://jsonlint.com' website can help you locate the problem.

-The property file takes precedence over values in the XSWT file.

 ==== Conditional Pages